Phased Progressive Learning with Coupling-Regulation-Imbalance Loss for Imbalanced Data Classification: Phased progressive learning schedule

-It should be noted that $\lambda_0$ and $\lambda_1$ are fixed to $0$ and $1$ in the Remix method.
-This will have the consequence of the decision boundary being excessively biased towards the majority classes, thereby affecting the recognition effect of the majority classes.
-To solve this issue, a phased progressive mixup (PPmix) method is proposed that combines PPL and Remix, where $\lambda_0$ and $\lambda_1$ in Eq.\,\ref{equ8} and Eq.\,\ref{equ9} are modified as follows:
+As shown in (\ref{equ12}), in the Remix method, $\lambda_0$ and $\lambda_1$ are fixed to 0 and 1, respectively.
+As a result, the decision boundary will be overly biased in favor of the tail classes, which will affect the overall recognition accuracy.
+To solve this problem, the phased progressive mixup (PPmix) method is proposed, as shown in (Figure. \ref{fig1}).
+PPmix combines PPL and Remix, where $\lambda_0$ and $\lambda_1$ in (\ref{equ16}) and (\ref{equ17}) are modified as follows:

-where $f(E)$ is the transformation function that is similar to that in PPW and PPS.
+where $f(E)$ is the transformation function, similar to PPW and PPS.

-PPmix also divides the entire training process into three phases.
-During the initial phase, $\lambda_0=\lambda_1=\lambda_x$ and the learning is in the universal pattern.
-During the progressive transition phase, with the update of $E$, $\lambda_0$ smoothly transfers from $\lambda_x$ to $0$ following $f(E)$.
-Similarly, $\lambda_1$ changes from $\lambda_x$ to $1$.
-During the final phase, $\lambda_0$ is set as $0$ and $\lambda_1$ is set as $1$, where the algorithm marks more synthetic samples as minority classes.
-PPMix gradually moves the decision boundary, rather than doing so instantaneously, through the creation of new data points and the gradual relaxation of mixing factors.
-PPmix is able to help models learn better during the initial phase of universal learning while also focusing representational learning towards the minority classes during the final phase.
+PPmix also divides the whole training process into three phases.
+During the initial phase, $\lambda_0=\lambda_1=\lambda_x$, and the training is in a universal pattern.
+During the progressive transition phase, as $E$ is updated, $\lambda_0$ transitions smoothly from $\lambda_x$ to 0 following $f(E)$.
+Similarly, $\lambda_1$ changes from $\lambda_x$ to 1.
+During the final phase, $\lambda_0$ is set to 0 and $\lambda_1$ is set to 1, where the algorithm marks more synthetic samples as tail classes.
+PPMix moves the decision boundary gradually, rather than doing so instantaneously, by creating new data points.
+The gradual relaxation of the mixing factors also helps the model focus training on the tail classes during the final phase.

-\section{Coupling-Regulation-Imbalance Loss}

-In order to alleviate the classification difficulty imbalance, Focal loss (FL) \cite{15} is proposed based on CE loss through the introduction of a modulating factor:
+\section{Coupling-regulation-imbalance loss}